ImGokulKrishNan/DSA-Problems/README.md

 ### [10.
 Geometric Algorithms](https://www.geeksforgeeks.org/geometric-algorithms/)

 These algorithms are designed to solve Geometric Problems.
-They requires in-depth knowledge of different mathematical concepts like:
+They requires in-depth knowledge of different mathematical concepts like

 - Lines
 - Triangle